[And God is able]

 “Two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.
 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?
 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.”
 Ecclesiastes 4:9-12

 God allows hardship, sorrow, sickness and setbacks, and I believe fully that these things aren’t intended to limit us, nor to hurt us (quite the opposite actually).
-I know there are reasons for our seasons, and that so much good can, and does, come from these ailments we’ve come to curse.
+I know and believe that there are reasons for our seasons.
+So much good can, and does, come from these ailments we’ve come to curse.

 You’re not limited.
 You are limitless, because His Grace has no limitation.